daniel-vera-g/project-guidelines/docs/branching-model.md

 # Git Branching Model

-* Use Pull requests
-* Use Github releases for continuous deployment system of software to download
-* Central “truth” repository
-* GitHub issues are the core of just about every action the team takes
+> GitHub issues are the core of just about every action

+* The git-flow branching model is being used.
+For simpler use, install [git-flow tool](https://github.com/petervanderdoes/gitflow-avh)

 ## Types of branches